Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 The top section will contain the list of items that are not assigned to a component, with the other sections containing the items that belong to the specific component.

-### Release Backlog -- By Epic
+### Release Backlog -- By Parent
+<span id="release-backlog-by-epic"></span>
-This view is designed to let you see the release backlog organized by requirement epic.
-Each of the packages is displayed on the left-hand side in a hierarchical structure, and the items are displayed in the same row on the right.
+This view is designed to let you see the release backlog organized by parent requirement.
+Each of the parents is displayed on the left-hand side in a hierarchical structure, and the items are displayed in the same row on the right.
 The items can be child requirements (with associated tasks and test cases) or incidents.
-In this view the incidents are the ones linked to the package through an association.
+In this view the incidents are the ones linked to the parent requirement through an association.

 ![](img/Planning_Board_Release_Epic.png)

-The top section will contain the list of items that are not assigned to an epic, with the other sections containing the items that are children of the specific epic.
+The top section will contain the list of items that are not assigned to a parent requirement, with the other sections containing the items that are children of the specific parent.

 ### Release Backlog -- By Priority